-The truth behind Yellow Eyes’ plans way back in season one return to haunt Sam as the brothers search for the final two Horsemen rings.
+The truth behind Yellow Eyes' plans way back in season one returns to haunt Sam as the brothers search for the final two Horsemen rings.

 109. "Trial and Error" (Season 8, Episode 14)

-Horror hits home as Bobby’s home is overrun by ghosts as the brothers try to determine if Castiel is really an angel.
+Horror hits home as Bobby's home is overrun by ghosts and the brothers try to determine if Castiel is really an angel.

 107. "There's No Place Like Home" (Season 10, Episode 11)

 106. "A Very Supernatural Christmas" (Season 3, Episode 8)

 A good, yet fairly standard episode of the show is topped off when the brothers exchange Christmas gifts and enjoy some quality family time — eggnog included.

 Robert Singer's directorial debut on the show features a very scared Dean on a plane.

 104. "Hell House" (Season 1, Episode 17)